zhangzhizhongz3/CppPrimer/ch13/README.md

 Exercise 13.35:
 ---------------

-> What would happen if `Message` used the synthesized versions of the copy-control members?
+> What would happen if `Message` used the synthesized versions of the copy control members?

 some existing `Folders` will out of sync with the `Message` after assignment.